Ftywan/FIJI/README.md

 #### Background and Clarification

-This repository is an archive of the course project of CS3223: Database System Implementation, AY2019-2020, Sem 2.
+This repository is an archive of the course project of CS3223: Database System Implementation, AY2019-2020, Sem 2, National University of Singapore.

 The professor of the course is Prof. Tan Kian Lee.
 Here is his website: https://www.comp.nus.edu.sg/~tankl/